CNChTu/Diffusion-SVC/README_en.md

 ## 0. Introduction
 Diffusion-SVC is a separate storage for the diffusion part of the [DDSP-SVC](https://github.com/yxlllc/DDSP-SVC) repository.
 It can be trained and inferred independently.

 Compared with the well-known [Diff-SVC](https://github.com/prophesier/diff-svc), this project consumes much less graphic memory, has faster training and inference speed, and is specially optimized for shallow diffusion and real-time use.
-It can perform real-time inference on a powerful GPU.
+It can perform real-time inference on a powerful GPU.By combining with the Naive model of this project for shallow diffusion, even weaker GPUs can generate high-quality audio in real-time.

 If the quality of the training data and the input source are both very high, Diffusion-SVC may have the best conversion effect.

-In addition, this project can easily be cascaded after other acoustic models for shallow diffusion, to improve the final output effect or reduce performance consumption.
-For example, cascading Diffusion-SVC after [DDSP-SVC](https://github.com/yxlllc/DDSP-SVC) can further reduce the number of diffusion steps required and obtain high-quality output.
+This project can easily cascade shallow diffusion after other Acoustic model to improve the final output effect or reduce the performance occupancy.
+For example, cascading Diffusion SVC after the **Naive model** of this project or [DDSP SVC](https://github.com/yxlllc/DDSP-SVC) can further reduce the required diffusion steps and obtain high-quality output.

+In addition, this project can also train the number of noise reduction steps required for shallow diffusion without training the complete noise reduction process starting from Gaussian noise, which can improve the training speed and quality.
+See the following for more information.

 Disclaimer: Please ensure to only use **legally obtained authorized data** to train the Diffusion-SVC model, and do not use these models and any audio synthesized by them for illegal purposes.
 The author of this library is not responsible for any infringements, scams, and other illegal acts caused by the use of these model checkpoints and audio.